cogdog/wp-dimension/README.md

 ### Social Media Icons

-> **NOTE** Previous versions of this theme recommended the [Customizer Social Icons](https://wordpress.org/plugins/customizer-social-icons/) plugin but it conflicts with the current version of Wordpress and make the Customizer unusable.
-If you have this plugin, Deactivate it and delete it.
-You will not lose your menus, just follow the instructions below to modify your menu to work with a different plugin.

 To have a customized set of icon links on the front of the site, install and activate the [Font Awesome 4 Menus](https://wordpress.org/plugins/font-awesome-4-menus/) plugin.
 This allows you to add an icon to any menu item.

 From the Wordpress Dashboard look under **Appearances** for **Menus**.
 Click **create a new menu**  name it whatever you like -- `social` is  a good choice.
 Under  **Menu Settings** next to **Display Location** check the box for `Social Media`.